 Uncheck Show in Plan to suppress the display of the concrete cutout in floor plan view.

-In this example, 4 1/2" is used, which will accommodate a king stud on each side of garage doors plus two trimmers on each side.
+In this example, 3" is used, which will accommodate two trimmers (Jack studs) on each side of the garage door.

 Click OK to close the Garage Door Defaults dialog, then click Done to close the Default Settings dialog.